 Research has found that when parents and carers are more mathematically anxious or suffer with low confidence, their children learn significantly less maths and develop greater maths anxiety.
 So, building greater resilience among adults is incredibly important!

 One step could be to rethink your approach to maths homework.
 For parents/carers who lack confidence or suffer from maths anxiety themselves, maths homework can cause stress and exacerbate a negative reaction, with long-lasting consequences for families.

 How about setting fun maths activities that can have a positive impact on children’s learning and perceptions of maths at home?

 Activity examples could include playing ‘rock, paper, scissors’ but instead hold up a number of fingers.
 The first person to shout out the total number wins.
 Or they could hunt for shapes around the home and take pictures on their phone to check they’ve found them all.

 At Pearson, we believe that everyone can succeed in maths.
 Working together in school and at home to celebrate the magic of numbers and reframe how we teach maths are important steps on the journey to driving out fear and building greater maths resilience and confidence.

 Pearson believes in the power of maths and is passionate about building maths confidence among all learners.
-For more support on this topic, join our free session on maths anxiety at Pearson’s Maths Festival from 5-16 July 2021.
+For more support on this topic, you can listen to the recording of our session on maths anxiety that we ran at our Maths Festival from 5-16 July 2021.

-You can also access a host of free resources at our Maths page.
+> Access a host of free resources on our Maths page